BenZickel/torch_arima/README.md

 ![](/ARIMA/examples/plots/bayesian_example_missing.png)

 <a name="bayesian_example_missing_ci"></a>
+The accuracy of the predicted distribution of the missing samples can be measured using the energy score scoring rule (see equation 22 in [Gneiting2007jasa.pdf](https://sites.stat.washington.edu/raftery/Research/PDF/Gneiting2007jasa.pdf)).
+The energy score is minimized if and only if the predicted distribution is equal to the true distribution.
+In case of a fixed prediction the energy score is equal to the Euclidean distance between the multivariate prediction and the multivariate observation, which makes the energy score a natural extension of the Eucidean distance for fixed predictions to a scoring rule for non-fixed predicted distributions.
-The probabilty density of observing certain values for the missing samples given the known observed samples $P(X_{Missing}|X_{Observed})$ can also be calculated using the Bayesian estimator.
-This probabilty density can be used as a score in a K-Fold cross validation scheme, where different folds have different missing samples.
+The energy score can also be used as a score in a K-Fold cross validation scheme, where different folds have different missing samples.

 ![](/ARIMA/examples/plots/bayesian_example_missing_ci.png)